zuplo/zudoku/README.md

 - A developer portal with combined documentation and fully function API reference with authentication, testing and support for your user accounts.
 - Internal documentation

-## 🎯 Motivation

-At Zuplo, we couldn’t find an open-source solution that met our high standards for both trustworthiness and programmability, so we decided to create our own.
-And since no one chooses Zuplo solely because of our documentation, we felt great about open-sourcing this tool and making it easy for anyone to self-host.

-We hope that if you use it, you’ll think fondly of Zuplo, and one day, when you’re looking for a gateway or API management product, you’ll consider us as a vendor to evaluate.

-Zudoku will always be open-source.
-It will always be free.

 ## 🔧 Contributing

 Contributions are absolutely welcome!
 You can start contributing by cloning this repository and running: